SamJ33/MovieVisualizer/README.md

 - Scrape reviews from Letterboxd using Selenium.
 - Store scraped data in a structured CSV format.
-- Perform sentiment analysis using tools like VADER or Hugging Face Transformers.
+- Perform sentiment analysis using VADER.
 - Build a Streamlit dashboard that displays:
-  - Movie metadata (title, poster, genre, runtime, etc.)
+  - Movie metadata (title, poster, genre, runtime)
   - Sentiment distribution charts
   - Word clouds for positive and negative reviews
   - Sample user reviews
-  - Time-based sentiment trends (optional)
+  - Time-based sentiment trends

 ## Tools and Libraries Used

 - Python
 - Selenium
 - Pandas, NumPy
-- NLTK, VADER, or Transformers (for sentiment analysis)
+- NLTK, VADER (for sentiment analysis)
 - WordCloud, Matplotlib, Plotly
 - Streamlit
 - TMDb API (for fetching movie metadata)

 ## Project Structure

-- `scraper.py`: Script for scraping reviews from Letterboxd.
+- `letterboxdScraper.py`: Script for scraping reviews from Letterboxd.
+- `ReviewDatesScraper.py`: Script for scraping reviews' dates from Letterboxd.
+- `ReviewPreprocessor.py`: Script for preprocessing reviews.
+- `DatePreprocessor.py`: Script for preprocessing reviews' dates.
+- `Sentimentanalyzer.py`: Script for reviews' sentiment analysis.
+- `Streamlit.py`: Streamlit dashboard displaying the analysis.
 - `movies.csv`: Contains movie titles to be scraped.
-- `all_reviews.csv`: Output file storing collected reviews.
+- `all_reviews_analyzed_with_id.csv`: Output file storing collected, preprocessed, and analyzed reviews.
-- `app.py`: Streamlit dashboard displaying the analysis (optional, if implemented).
 - `README.md`: Project documentation.

 ## How the Scraping Works

 - The project uses Selenium with a headless Chrome browser to simulate user interaction.
 - A delay is added between scrolls and movie loads to reduce the chance of getting blocked.
 - Each team member is responsible for scraping a portion of the movies.
-This project scrapes 18 out of the total 50 movies.
 - Reviews are stored under the column corresponding to each movie name in the output CSV.

 ## How to Use